 If you look the part, you will act the part.
 Dress as professionally as you would for an in-person interview, so you exude that same confidence in your responses.

-Before you hang up the phone, reiterate your interest in the position and ask what next steps and a potential time frame for those steps might be.
+Before you hang up the phone, reiterate your interest in the position, ask about next steps, and find out an approximate timeline for when you can expect them.
 After the call, send an email to the hiring manager within 24 hours thanking him or her for taking the time to speak with you.
-Within 48 hours, send a handwritten note, which might sound outdated but will show you go beyond what’s expected and set you apart from your competitors.
+Within 48 hours, send a handwritten note—this might sound outdated, but it will show you go beyond what’s expected and set you apart from your competitors.